qiq15001/Webpage/content/project/b-project/index.md

 ---
-title: Bayesian Joint Models of Longitudinal Ordinal Outcomes and Time-to-event Data
+title: A Bayesian Joint Model of Longitudinal Ordinal Outcomes and Time-to-event Data

 # View.
 #   1 = List